walkerhughes/portfolio/wildfire_perimeters.md

 In California alone, the U.S. Forest Service spends about $200 million per year to suppress 98% of wildfires and up to $1 billion to suppress the other 2% of fires that escape initial ignition and become large.
 Being able to detect fires early on and track their real-time growth is not just important for environmental conservation, it's also economically crucial for public service organizations.

 While this is an inherently high dimenional problem, image segmentation provides a simple solution that affords us a high level of interpretability.
+It also works well when we do not have labeled data, so it is at times preferable to using another model like a convolutional neural network that must be trained on labeled data (indeed, estimating the fire perimeter is essentially the labeling process).
 Here I explore image segmentation and image filtering on Sentinel Satellite images for estimating the perimeter of the Center Creek Trail Fire that burned in Utah in 2020.

 The Sentinel Satellite orbits the earth and takes multispectral images of the planet.
 These images are high dimensional and contain far more chanels than just Red, Green, and Blue.
 Let's take a look at the atmospheric channels from a Sentinel Satellite image of this fire.
-These channels essentially filter through the smoke that would normally occlude an RGB image taken from above, and this allows us to more cllearly view the burned areas.
+These channels essentially filter through the smoke that would normally occlude an RGB image taken from above, and this allows us to more clearly view the burned areas.

 Center Creek Trail Fire, burned areas are in orange [Source: Sentinel Satellite]
 <img src="center_creek_burn.jpg" width="750" height="750">